 While parading up the boardwalk, shaking hands and kissing babies, a brass band goads Nucky on with “Stars and Stripes Forever”, John Philip Sousa’s 1897 magnum opus that has been declared the National March of the United States.

 Of course, once you’ve won the election, you can party with the crazy music of your choice.
 Nucky and his gang preferred “Ostrich Walk”, but you might aim for something a little more modern.
 Honestly, I’m probably more of an “Ostrich Walk” man as well.

 What’s more American than red, white, and blue?
 More politicians should sport suits like this nowadays.
 Since people have learned to stop listening to what they’re saying, we may as well have some reason to pay attention!

-- Double-breasted 6-on-2-button long jacket with peak lapels, slanted breast pocket, slanted flapped hip pockets with ticket pocket, 4-button turnback cuffs, and long single vent
+- Double-breasted long jacket with peak lapels, high 6×2-button stance, slanted breast pocket, slanted flapped hip pockets with ticket pocket, 4-button turnback cuffs, and long single vent

 - Single-breasted 6-button vest with two welt pockets

 - Light blue checked shirt with white “keyhole”-cutout detachable collar, front placket, and double/French cuffs

 - Paisley necktie with earth tones and blue accents